SeisSol/SeisSol/Documentation/supermuc.rst

   export FC=mpif90

-Alternatively (and for reference), to compile seissol-env on supermuc, follow the procedure below:
+Alternatively (and for reference), to compile seissol-env on SuperMUC-NG, follow the procedure below:

 .. code-block:: bash